SixteenThousand/Yona/README.md

 It does (2) by taking a word - a *project command* - looking for a file in which this command is defined, and running the command in the directory where the file was.

-## Getting Started

-Yona is written in bash version 5.2.
-It is not guaranteed to work on older versions of bash.
-It also requires grep (a GNU coreutil) and jq (<https://jqlang.github.io/jq/>) for parsing package.json files.
-If jq is not installed, yona will just ignore package.json files.

-To install yona, clone this repo and run `make install` you will need to enter your system password to complete the installation.

 ## Usage